-There are times when packing for a trip is something I do at the last minute and others when I start shopping and planning weeks in advance to make sure I have what I need.
+There are times when packing for a trip is something I do at the last minute and others trips when I start shopping and planning weeks in advance to make sure I have what I need.
 Packing for Morocco was definitely the latter.
-I found a lot of advice online on what to wear in Morocco, but many of those suggestions weren’t part of my regular wardrobe, and certainly not in my daughter’s.

 Add to the mix the various climates and activities and putting together a packing list for Morocco required more thought than a late night, throw things in the bag before an early departure, type of prep.